 – Defined contribution and workplace pensions

-These types of workplace pensions are what’s known as ‘defined contribution’ pensions, which means the size of your pension pot is based on how much you’ve put into it.
+These types of workplace pensions are known as ‘defined contribution’ pensions, which means the size of your pension pot is based on how much you’ve put into it.
 You can also arrange a private defined contribution pension (separate from your employer).

 – A defined benefit pension

 You might be lucky enough to have a defined benefit or ‘final salary’ pension.
-This type of workplace pension is increasingly rare, and is more common among people who work in public sector jobs, like health and education.
+This type of workplace pension is increasingly rare and is more common among people who work in public sector jobs, like health and education.
 Instead of building up a pension pot over time, it provides you with a guaranteed annual income for life based on your final or average salary.

 A financial planner can provide best and worst-case retirement projections based on your current pension pot and the age you want to retire